voiio/voiio.github.io/scss_style_guide.md

 # SCSS Style-Guide

-We use BEM with unlimited component nesting.
+We use BEM with unlimited component nesting, but maximum one level of child components.

+This [website](https://9elements.com/bem-cheat-sheet/) has a good visual guide on how we use BEM.

 ## Glossary